DETAILED ACTION

 While Yang teaches a concave or scooped tip which may enable the liquid junction to be more stably sustained resulting in better sampling stability (see figure 26(b) and paragraph [0107]), Yang fails to expressly teach wherein a width of the primary channel, a width of the spray channel, and a width of the opening form a triangle and a height of the triangle is about equal to the width of each of the primary channel, and the spray channel.

-However, Van Berkle teaches wherein a width of the primary channel, a width of the spray channel, and a width of the opening form a triangle comprising an apex and a height of the triangle is about equal to the width of each of the primary channel, and the spray channel and wherein the apex is opposite the opening (see annotated figures below);
+However, Van Berkle teaches the claimed body as discussed above and wherein a width of the primary channel, a width of the spray channel, and a width of the opening form a triangle within the body comprising an apex within the body, which apex is opposite the opening and a height of the triangle is equal (interpreted as about as there is no support the height to be equal to the width) to the width of each of the primary channel, and the spray channel (see annotated figures below);

 PNG